pulumi/docs/content/docs/intro/concepts/state.md

 After performing these steps, your stack will now be under the management of the Pulumi Service.
 All subsequent operations should be performed using this new backend.

 > **Note:**: After migration, your stack's state will be managed by the the Pulumi Service backend, but the stack will continue using the same secrets provider.
-You can seperately [change the secrets provider]({{< relref "docs/intro/concepts/config#changing-the-secrets-provider-for-a-stack" >}}) for your stack if needed.
+You can separately [change the secrets provider]({{< relref "docs/intro/concepts/config#changing-the-secrets-provider-for-a-stack" >}}) for your stack if needed.

 ### Pulumi Service Architecture